microfoam/maximal/waves/chowder/README.md

 maximal for either strand.

-This sequence also demonstrates how sequences can be saved in a pseudo-aligned fashion in the text file.
-The program will strip all of this formatting (i.e., spaces, line breaks and non-essential characters) so it does not interfere with the reading of the file.
+This sequence also demonstrates how sequences can be saved in a hand-aligned fashion in the text file.
+The program will strip all of this formatting (i.e., spaces, line breaks and non-essential characters) so it does not interfere with the reading and processing of the file.
 Therefore, formatting can be used in a chowder file to indicate what the target folding pattern is desired (but not yet acheived).
 The fasta header indicates this with the phrase `target_formatted_in_file'.
 The purpose of putting this in the fasta